casework/CASE/examples/file.md

 # File Example

-*Note: For brevity, all the provenence records and forensic actions are not shown.*
+*Note: For brevity, all the provenance records and forensic actions are not shown.*

 This example shows how we can represent a file or piece of data can be represented within the CASE ontology.
 By using a combination of Traces and